tejaswini-v5/Profile-Page/README.md

 }
 ```

-### Widget structure
+### Widget Structure

-While you have the freedom to experiment with different widget structures, ensure that your widget tree includes **at least one instance of each** of the following widget types (you can include multiple instances of some):
+The widget tree includes at least one instance of each of the following widget types:

 - `AppBar`
 - `Column`